 Our 1-day annual conference is one of the most unique events in the water industry.
 We invite leading experts from various fields, such as microbiology, environmental engineering, and water resource economics, to talk about the most innovative research and technology advancements occurring today in urban water sustainability.
 These talks are complimented with practical case studies of projects currently being undertaken by water industry practitioners.

-The Clarke Prize Conference is held every November.
+The Clarke Prize Conference will be held on Friday, October 30, 2015.
 We hope to see you there!

 Sign up for conference news

 Keep up with the latest Clarke Prize conference and award ceremony news!
 Join our mailing list to receive timely announcements and updates by email.

 Gold sponsors are invited to attend a private reception with the Clarke Laureates and receive a reserved table for eight at the award ceremony and dinner.

 Professors, if you register for the Clarke Prize Conference, you will receive three (3) free conference registrations for students.

 Become a conference volunteer

 Students, are you interested in volunteering in exchange for attending both the conference and dinner for free?
 We are seeking student volunteers to help us during the conference and dinner.